Experts in characterising vineyard and wine microbiome by DNA metabarcoding

 How we work

-Step 1: We isolate DNA from different materials such as soil, water, sediments, etc.
+Step 1: We isolate DNA from different materials such soil, plant tissues, must, wine, etc.

 Step 2: We prepare DNA metabarcoding libraries for the target taxonomic group(s) -bacteria, archaea, protists, and/or fungi-.
 For this we use universal or in-house-developed primer pairs.

 Step 3: We sequence the DNA metabarcoding libraries using the Illumina MiSeq technology.

 Step 4: We analyse the data obtained in the previous step to get the taxonomic composition of the samples.